openstack/openstack-manuals/doc/arch-design-draft/source/use-cases/use-case-general-compute.rst

 the European Organization for Nuclear Research, provides particle accelerators and other infrastructure for high-energy physics research.

-As of 2011 CERN operated these two compute centers in Europe with plans to add a third.
+As of 2011, CERN operated these two compute centers in Europe with plans to add a third one.

 +-----------------------+------------------------+
 | Data center           | Approximate capacity   |